MikkelDA/COBY/README.md

 For a quick reminder of available commands, you can use the [Cheat Sheet](https://github.com/MikkelDA/COBY/blob/master/COBY_CHEAT_SHEET.pdf).

-Two [tutorials](https://github.com/MikkelDA/COBY/tree/master/Tutorial) are available as Jupyter Notebooks, one covering the basics and another covering more advanced functionalities.
+Three [tutorials](https://github.com/MikkelDA/COBY/tree/master/Tutorial) are available as Jupyter Notebooks, one covering the basics, another covering more advanced functionalities and the final covering the systems shown in our soon-to-be released paper.

-It includes (amongst other systems):
+The tutorials includes (amongst other systems):

 * **Simple membrane with protein**: A simple POPC membrane with a protein in solvent (water + 0.15 M NaCl) which explains the various arguments in COBY
 * **Asymmetric membrane**: An asymmetric complex membrane (POPC, POPE and CHOL) in solvent with different area per lipid values for each membrane